JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 >4.
 Individually and collaboratively produce and present technical documents, including research reports, that are accessible to non-specialist audiences.
 >5.
 Demonstrate the ethical use of sources and appropriate citation conventions.

-Once these are approved by the TLC, they can't be changed without further approval.
+Once approved, learning outcomes should not change unless approved again.

 As an example, these outcomes specifically met the needs of:
 * _ABET_ accreditation: requires ethnics and writing (**LO5**),
-* chemistry students: required to write to non-specialist audiences (**LO4**),
+* Dhemistry students: required to write to non-specialist audiences (**LO4**),
-* engineering faculty: wanted students to be able to better integrate tables and figures into documents (**LO3**),
+* Engineering faculty: wanted students to be able to better integrate tables and figures into documents (**LO3**),
 * Technical writing theory: informed students of the rhetorical situation (**LO2**),
   * including audience,
   * purposes,